Q fever - including symptoms, treatment and prevention

 The bacteria pass into milk, urine and faeces of infected animals and during birthing, large numbers of organisms are shed in the birth products.
 Q fever organisms are resistant to heat, drying and many common disinfectants, allowing them to survive for long periods in the environment.

 Infection of humans usually occurs by inhalation of the bacteria in air carrying dust contaminated by dried placental material, birth fluids, urine or faeces of infected herd animals.
 Contaminated clothing, wool, hides or straw may also be a source of infection.
 Person-to-person spread is extremely unlikely.
 Usually, Q fever is an occupational disease of meat workers, farmers and veterinarians (vets).
 People living within 1 kilometre downwind of an abattoir are also at increased risk of infection.

 Signs and symptoms

-Only about half of all people infected with Coxiella burnetii show signs of clinical illness, but onset of symptoms is usually sudden, with one or more of the following:
+Only about half of all people infected with Coxiella burnetii show signs of clinical illness.
+However, the onset of symptoms is usually sudden, with one or more of the following:

-- fever, which may last for up to 4 weeks
+- fever, which may last up to 4 weeks

 - severe headache